PrachetShah/Clustering-Models/README.md

 # Machine-Learning

-  - The Repository contains Machine Learning Clustering Algortihms Implemented by me in PYTHON for creating a cluster of different value objects
+  - The Repository hosts Machine Learning Clustering Algortihms Implemented by me in PYTHON for creating a cluster of different value objects

 # Algorithm used are :
   1. Heirarchical Clustering